reiss-josh/gamesincommon/README.md

 1) get your steam id from your steam account
 2) get a steam api key (https://steamcommunity.com/dev/apikey)
 3) find a proxy you like (i use https://cors-anywhere.herokuapp.com/)
-4) add the data from steps 1-3 into "example_jsenv.js"
+4) update the file ".env" with the data you got in steps 1-3
-5) rename "example_jsenv.js" to "jsenv.js"
-6) drag "jsenv.js" into the /src folder
+5) run "npm install"
-7) run "npm start" in this directory. (you might need to run "npm install" first)
+6) run "npm start"

 Here are some screenshots of the working application:
 ![](screencaps/wide_view.png)